 Be proactive about preventing termite damage by searching for termite signs in your home on a periodic basis and maintaining a termite protection plan by a reputable company that includes an annual termite inspection.
 This helps remove the worry of having to repair new termite damage in your home.

-Take a look at the top three signs of termite activity below:
+Take a look at the top five signs of termite activity below:

 1. Blisters in Wood Flooring